 The headlines sent shockwaves through parents across the country.
-Phrases like “lurking pedophiles” make parents’ hearts race, especially when applied to the ubiquitous video site YouTube.
+Phrases like “lurking pedophiles” make parents’ hearts race, mainly when applied to the ubiquitous video site YouTube.

-A video by a former YouTube content creator describes how YouTube’s algorithms can quickly fill someone’s watch list up with sexually suggestive videos of children.
+A video by a former YouTube content creator describes how YouTube’s algorithms can quickly fill someone’s watch list with sexually suggestive videos of children.
 How sexually suggestive are these videos?
 According to the pedophiles who left comments on them, very suggestive.
-And that is perhaps the most upsetting detail of these revelations; that people who clearly are sexually attracted to children are viewing these videos, commenting on them, timestamping the moments in them that the children in question look the “sexiest”, and even sharing child pornography with each other in these comments.
+And that is perhaps the most upsetting detail of these revelations: that people who are sexually attracted to children are viewing these videos, commenting on them, timestamping the moments in them that the children in question look the “sexiest,” and even sharing child pornography in these comments.

 No parent wants to think about someone getting sexual gratification by watching a video of their child.
-And now that millions are aware that this has been happening on YouTube, major advertisers are pulling their ads and YouTube is scrambling to fix its algorithms and commenting policies.
-And while parents are aghast, they don’t seem to realize that YouTube is only a symptom of a larger problem.
+And now that millions know this has been happening on YouTube, significant advertisers are pulling their ads, and YouTube is scrambling to fix its algorithms and commenting policies.
+And while parents are aghast, they don’t realize that YouTube is only a symptom of a larger problem.

-When a baby is born and new parents are deluged with advice on car seats and nursing, no one asks “what’s your plan to protect this baby from being sexually abused?
+When a baby is born, and new parents are deluged with advice on car seats and nursing, no one asks, “What’s your plan to protect this baby from being sexually abused?
 Do you have one?
 If not, here’s some literature with ideas”.
-No one in the child’s extended family is likely to ask, or to offer useful advice.
-Neither are any of the educators, coaches, medical providers, carers or sundry others parents rely on for their child’s first 18 years.
-Most parents agree that protecting children from sexual abuse is important, but most know very little about how to protect their kids from it.
+No one in the child’s extended family will likely ask for or offer helpful advice.
+Neither are any educators, coaches, medical providers, carers, or sundry others parents rely on for their child’s first 18 years.
+Most parents agree that protecting children from sexual abuse is essential, but most know little about how to protect them.

 Here are some basic facts all parents should know about child sexual abuse:

 It is very common.
-The Adverse Childhood Experiences (ACE) study found slightly over 20% of adults who were born in the 1930’s, 1940’s and 1950’s experienced it.
-The study has been replicated many times over the last 20 years in younger demographics and that same percentage is found.
+The Adverse Childhood Experiences (ACE) study found that slightly over 20% of adults born in the 1930s, 1940s, and 1950s experienced child sexual abuse.
+The study has been replicated many times over the last 20 years in younger demographics, and that same percentage is found.

 Sexual attraction to children is common.
 A recent study found 10% of men and 4% of women said they would have sex with a child if they thought they could get away with it.
-We don’t know exactly what this means; we don’t know what percentage of people who are attracted to children will actually abuse them and we don’t know what percentage of children who are sexually abused are abused by someone who would answer that question with a “no”.
-Another indicator of how common sexual attraction to children is can be found by the amount of child pornography that is known to the authorities; in a three-year period over 20 million ISP addresses engaging in peer-to-peer file sharing of child pornography were identified.
+We don’t know precisely what this means; we don’t know what percentage of people attracted to children will abuse them, and we don’t know what percentage of children who are sexually abused are abused by someone who would answer that question with a “no.” Another indicator of how common sexual attraction to children is can be found by the amount of child pornography known to the authorities; in three years, over 20 million ISP addresses engaging in peer-to-peer file sharing of child pornography were identified.